ehlesp/smallab-k8s-pve-guide/G910 - Appendix 10 ~ Updating PostgreSQL to a newer major version.md

         $ rm -r secrets
         ~~~

-3. For the sake of clarity and reduce the chance of confusion with the files of the original PostgreSQL component subproject, you should also rename the files within the `resources` folder.
+3. For the sake of clarity and reduce the chance of confusion with the files of the original PostgreSQL component subproject, you should also rename the files within the `resources` folder:

     ~~~sh
     $ cd $HOME/k8sprjs/postgres-upgrade/resources